Introduction

 Gift Certificates and Gift Cards

 College policy generally prohibits the use of College funds to purchase gift cards or gift certificates.
-This applies to all College accounts regardless of funding source, including student activities and grant-funded accounts.
+This restriction applies to all College accounts, regardless of funding source, including student activity funds and grant-funded accounts.

-The Internal Revenue Service (IRS) considers gift cards and gift certificates paid for services, including volunteers, to be payments of cash which must be treated as taxable compensation.
-These payments to employees and volunteers must be processed by the Payroll department.
-In addition, many students are employees of the College, and additional compensation could impact their financial aid eligibility.
+According to the Internal Revenue Service (IRS), gift cards and gift certificates provided in exchange for services, including volunteer services, are considered cash-equivalent payments and must be treated as taxable compensation.
+As such, any payments to employees or volunteers must be processed through the Payroll Department.
+Additionally, because many students are also College employees, providing gift cards as compensation may affect their financial aid eligibility.

-Request for reimbursement for the purchase of gift certificates will not be processed without prior purchasing approval from the Business Office.
+Requests for reimbursement for the purchase of gift certificates or gift cards will not be processed.

 Gifts

-The President's Staff takes responsibility for gifts to members of the College community to recognize birth, death, or illness.
-As well as tokens of gratitude at retirement.
-(Please see the policy related to Flowers and Gifts in Recognition of Life Events)
+Gifts for Members of the College Community - The President’s Staff is responsible for providing gifts to members of the College community in recognition of significant life events—such as birth, death, or illness—as well as tokens of appreciation at retirement.
+(See the policy on Flowers and Gifts in Recognition of Life Events for additional guidance.)

 Lodging